wholingfei/spexwavepy/docs/source/principle.rst

-where :math:`\alpha_x`, :math:`\alpha_y` are the slopes of the wavefront, :math:`ix` and :math:`iy` are the tracked shifts of the speckle pattern in x and y directions, :math:`s_x` and :math:`s_y` are the scan steps in two directions, :math:`D` is the distance between the detector plane and the diffuser.
+where :math:`\alpha_x`, :math:`\alpha_y` are the slopes of the wavefront, :math:`ix` and :math:`iy` are the tracked shifts of the speckle pattern in x and y directions, :math:`s_x` and :math:`s_y` are the scan steps in two directions.
+:math:`D` represents the distance between the diffuser and the detector plane if the diffuser is placed in the downstream of the tested optic.
+Otherwise, it is the distance between the centre of the tested optic and the detector plane.

 This technique has been shown in the :ref:`example <expplane>`.